Many of us have heard of dental fillings, or perhaps a cavity filling.

 International Price Guide

 Understandably, many worry about cavity filling costs.
 Dental work is never cheap, and even simple fillings can add up.
-Fortunately, in health insurance will often cover dental filling costs or at least a significant portion of it.
+Fortunately, health insurance will often cover dental filling costs or at least a significant portion of it.

 However, to help you estimate what your teeth filling cost might be, here is a quick snapshot of general prices across the world.
 It is important to remember that there will be a broad range depending on the type of filling, as well as the severity of the decay/hole being filled: